My Story

 You are BIPOC, queer, autistic, ADHD, bipolar, 2e (gifted + disability).

-My clients tend to be creatives, small business owners, work in tech or a non-profit, graduate & college students.
+My clients tend to be creatives, small business owners, work in non-profit or tech, are graduate students.

 Many of my clients are BIPOC and/or queer.